d-bl/GroundForge/README.md

 * configure your online project to publish your patch branch
   at `https://github.com/YOUR_ACCOUNT/REPO_NAME/settings/pages`:
   ![screen snippet](https://user-images.githubusercontent.com/10553630/142723203-0bb1b5d0-d324-41df-9e8f-b3f6b5972e44.png)
-* When you made forks of all the repositories listed above, their should no longer be broken images or inks
+* Publish all the repositories listed above, either your master branches or the patch branches you are working on.
+  There should no longer be broken images or links
   at `https://YOUR_ACCOUNT.github.io/REPO_NAME`